grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

 To take a **GCP persistent disk snapshot**:

-1. Identify the Kubernetes PVC volume name (`kubectl get pvc -n <namespace>`) of the volumes to snapshot
+1. Identify the Kubernetes PVC volume name (`kubectl get pvc --namespace <namespace>`) of the volumes to snapshot
 2. For each volume, [create a snapshot](https://console.cloud.google.com/compute/snapshotsAdd) from the GCP console ([documentation](https://cloud.google.com/compute/docs/disks/create-snapshots))

 ### Halt the ingesters